sebastianruder/NLP-progress/timexnorm.md

 ### TimeBank

 TimeBank, based on the TIMEX3 standard embedded in ISO-TimeML, is a benchmark corpus containing 64K tokens of English newswire, and annotated for all asepcts of ISO-TimeML - including temporal expressions.
+TimeBank is freely distributed by the LDC: [TimeBank 1.2](https://catalog.ldc.upenn.edu/LDC2006T08)

 | Model           | F1 score  |  Paper / Source |
 | ------------- | :-----:| --- |